gdumani/private-events/README.md

 - run `bundle install`
 - run `rails generate rspec:install` to create spec directory and spec_helper.rb files
 - run `rails generate rspec:model model_name` to create tests for model associations and validations.
+- You can use the `rspec` or `bundle exec rspec` command to run all spec files.
+- To test files in a single directory, run `rspec spec/models`
+- To test a single spec file, run `rspec spec/models/user_spec.rb`
+- To run a specific example from your user_spec.rb file, run `rspec spec/models/user_spec.rb:5`

 ## Authors